EcoExtreML/STEMMUS_SCOPE/docs/STEMMUS_SCOPE_BMI.md

 Now you can use the commands `update` to advance the model by one timestep, and `finalize` to finalize the model.

-### Updating exposed variables
+### Exposing variables to BMI interface

 The variables which are exposed to the Python BMI are defined in `STEMMUS_SCOPE_exe.m`.
 To add more variables, update the `bmiVarNames` variable.
-After this, you will need to update the BMI in [PyStemmusScope](https://github.com/EcoExtreML/STEMMUS_SCOPE_Processing/) so it can make use of these exposed variables.
+After this, you will need to change the BMI codes in [PyStemmusScope](https://github.com/EcoExtreML/STEMMUS_SCOPE_Processing/) so it can make use of these exposed variables.